-Kidney & Liver Detox is a bioactive carbon product that supports the drainage pathways.
+Kidney & Liver Support is a bioactive carbon product that supports the drainage pathways.
 This product contains N-Acetyl Cysteine (NAC), Milk Thistle, Parsley Gynostemma, Collinsonia Root, Beet Root, Marshmallow Root.
 This combination of nutrients supports drainage and immune function in the kidneys and liver.

 The kidneys are one of the most hard-working organ systems in the body.
 The main role of the kidneys is to filter out and excrete waste products from the blood, maintaining fluid and electrolyte balance.